meyerson/anbox/2018-09-16-anbox-archlinux.md

-To run in the arch (I used yaourt) I first installed the system kernel headers for the DKMS.
+To run in the arch I first installed the system kernel headers for the DKMS.

 "yaourt -s linux-headers" (I found the version compatible with my my kernel - 4.10.12-1-MANJARO) Then I compiled the anbox with the following packages: